-Lemon Bars with a buttery shortbread crust and a tangy, sweet lemon topping.
-A dusting of powdered sugar makes them irresistible!
+Lemon Bars Recipe with a buttery shortbread crust and a tangy, sweet lemon topping.
+A dusting of powdered sugar takes them over the top!

-Up-close shot of three Lemon Bars stacked on top of each other
+Lemon Bars stacked on top of each other, dusted with powdered sugar.

-The full recipe is below, but here are my best tips for Lemon Bars:
+The full recipe is below, but here are my best tips for this recipe:

-1. Use a glass pan: Metal can change the flavor.
+• Use a glass or ceramic pan: Metal can give the bars a metallic flavor.

-2. Line with parchment paper: This makes it easier to lift and cut the bars.
+• Line with parchment paper: Makes it easier to lift and slice cleanly.

 What Are Classic Lemon Bars Made Of?